 Irrigation needs

-According to WASI’s studies, providing enough water for coffee plants through irrigation doubles the length of horizontal branches due to an increase in the number of burns and burning length; increase in leaf area by 45%; retains leaf sets better than plants that are not watered; improved nutrient absorption; ripe fruits concentrated.
+According to WASI’s studies, providing enough water for coffee plants through irrigation doubles the length of horizontal branches due to an increase in the number of burns and burning size, increase in leaf area by 45%, retains leaf sets better than plants that are not watered; improved nutrient absorption; ripe fruits concentrated.

-After pollination, the coffee fruit will go through a “sleep” period lasting about 3 months, the fruit barely grows in size and weight.
-After the dormant period, the fruit begins to grow rapidly, the plant requires a lot of water and nutrition to feed the fruit.
+After pollination, the coffee fruit will go through a “sleep” period lasting about three months; the fruit barely grows in size and weight.
+After the dormant period, the fruit begins to increase; the plant requires a lot of water and nutrition to feed the fruit.

-The fruit development period coincides with the first months of the rainy season with enough water and fertilization, so it creates favorable conditions for coffee trees to grow well and achieve high yields in the Central Highlands.
+The fruit development period coincides with the first months of the rainy season with enough water and fertilization, creating favorable conditions for coffee trees to grow well and achieve high yields in the Central Highlands.

-According to Le Ngoc Treasure, in 1978, when the study determined the original cabinet mode and water for coffee, in the conditions of non-watering and having root cabinets, the flowering of coffee plants is completely dependent on nature, coffee yield is low and unstable, encountering unfavorable conditions such as unseasonal rains in the middle of the dry season stimulates flowers to bloom and all this flower will be shrunk due to drought the plant may not bear fruit.
+According to Le Ngoc Treasure, in 1978, when the study determined the original cabinet mode and water for coffee, in the conditions of non-watering and having root cabinets, the flowering of coffee plants is entirely dependent on nature, coffee yield is low and unstable, encountering unfavorable conditions such as unseasonal rains in the middle of the dry season stimulates flowers to bloom, All these flowers will be shrunk due to drought the plant may not bear fruit.

 Flowering

 The period of constant water stress for several months (dry season) is when the plant prepares its buds.
-This stage can be used to control flowering time, by deliberately exposing the plant to drought pressure and then watering it.
+This stage can control flowering time by deliberately exposing the plant to drought pressure and watering it.
 This measure may shorten the harvest period in some areas.

 Determining the timing of the first irrigation when the buds have fully differentiated will contribute to the coffee plant’s concentrated bloom.

-Usually, the humidity to be irrigated is determined higher than the moisture of wilted plants.
-The humidity to be irrigated at the 0 – 30 cm floor is determined for basalt soils to be about 27% (BMT Coffee Association, 2021).
+Usually, the humidity to be irrigated is higher than wilted plants’ moisture.
+The humidity to be washed at the 0 – 30 cm floor is chosen for basalt soils to be about 27% (BMT Coffee Association, 2021).

-It should be noted that not watering early when the buds are not fully differentiated will cause the flowers to bloom unfocused, and the fruits to ripen scattered, increasing costs and wasting water resources.
+Not watering early when the buds are not fully differentiated will cause the flowers to bloom unfocused and the fruits to ripen scattered, increasing costs and wasting water resources.

 Under natural conditions, hibernation of flower buds is often disrupted by early-season rains after a dry period. – Barros et al., 1999